 English as a Second Language (ESL)

 At HCCS, ESL is an additional support to help students with their English skills.
 ESL stands for English as a Second Language.
-The ESL program will work specifically with students either one on one or at most two students.
+The ESL program will work specifically with students in small groups.
 We focus on specific English goals (grammar, spelling, comprehension, reading, writing, etc) depending on their levels and skills.

 Before ESL begins, parents are notified that there will be additional work to support the students so they can feel more successful in English.
 Student progress is tracked by the ESL instructor and will update and keep in touch with their classroom teacher and parents.
 Beaverton School District will test students whose first language is not English and the information will be passed on to the ESL instructor who can help them with their specific needs.

 The goal of our ESL system is to ensure academic success for all of our students here at Hope Chinese Charter School.
 We want to do whatever is necessary to provide the students with the means they need to succeed.